henrycorredor/astro-simple-modal/packages/astro-simple-modal/README.md

 Astro Simple Modal is a lightweight modal component built specifically for Astro.
 It renders a simple overlay modal with fade-in and fade-out behavior.
 It includes no default titles, buttons, or layout — leaving the full content and structure under the developer's control.

+Refer to [this documentation page](https://kurilabs.com/projects/astro-simple-modal/) for live demo.

 ## ✅ Features

 - Super easy to install and use